If you are searching for a Golden Retriever Puppy:

 Buyers should be aware that often there are more potential buyers than there are quality litters/puppies available.
 This means that there may not be litters available when you begin your search, breeders may have placed all puppies before they are 8 weeks of age, or breeders may have a long waiting list for their next litter.
 We encourage puppy buyers not to “give up” their search for a well-bred puppy.
 Patience pays off!

-Here are some recommended places to start looking for a well-bred Golden Retriever puppy breeder:
+Here are some additional recommended places to start looking for a well-bred Golden Retriever puppy breeder:

 - At an AKC conformation dog show.
 You can find the show schedule information on the AKC website, under “Event Search”.
 Ask the handler/owner of the Golden Retriever that you may like who the breeder of the dog is. (please do not interfere with the handler around the show ring).
 Normally ask the handler/owner in the grooming area).
 You can also obtain a show catalog that will show you the breeder’s name.
 You can then do a search for that breeder.
 We realize that all potential puppy owners are not looking for a “Show” puppy, but most breeders will still sell what they consider as “Show Quality” puppies to acceptable owners.